 Social Justice at A2U2

 Unitarian Universalists have a legacy of “deeds not creeds.”
-Our work for a better world calls us to unexpected places as we harness love’s power to stop oppression.
 From grassroots community organizing to interfaith state, national, and corporate advocacy; in protest marches, prayer vigils, and press conferences; in homeless shelters and in prisons, Unitarian Universalists put our faith into action.

 Our justice efforts are grounded in our call to break down divisions, heal isolation, and honor the interconnectedness of all life and all justice issues.
 We model these commitments by creating just, welcoming, and inclusive congregations.
 We act in partnership with groups and communities most impacted by injustice on local, state, national, and international levels.

 We are proud of Allen Avenue UU Church’s rich history of pursuing social justice in our community and around the world.
 We’d love to have you join us!

 About the Social Justice Committee:

 Our Social Justice Committee is a venue for members to coordinate activities, educate our congregation, and encourage members to take an active role in social justice.

 Meetings are held the fourth Wednesday of the month, September through June.
 Meetings are currently held on Zoom from 6-7 PM.
 All are welcome to attend; check the events calendar for details.